Theme Lead: Dr Philippa Mills

 There are also several translational research educational events held at UCL each year.
 These are modelled on EUREKA and take into the account the challenges of translational research.

-All of these courses train future leaders in translational research – equipping them with the transferrable technical and personal skills to accelerate their careers including training in intellectual property, clinical and pre-clinical studies, regulation and leadership.
+All of these courses train future leaders in translational research – equipping them with the transferable technical and personal skills to accelerate their careers including training in intellectual property, clinical and pre-clinical studies, regulation and leadership.

 EUREKA at UCL also works with the NIHR Cambridge Biomedical Research Centre.
 Building an extensive network of EUREKA alumni across London and Cambridge.